syseleven/grav-docs-metakube/pages/02.documentation/05.supported-cloud-providers/default.en.md

 If you have any questions about the Account or require different regions, please contact our [Support](../../05.support/default.en.md).

-When creating a cluster you have to provide valid SysEleven OpenStack credentials for the OpenStack tenant that you want to get the MetaKube Fee billed to and your AWS IAM information, so that MetaKube can create and manage VMs, Networks, LoadBalancers and Volumes.
+When creating a cluster you have to provide valid SysEleven OpenStack credentials for the OpenStack tenant that you want to get the MetaKube fee billed to and your AWS IAM information.
+So that MetaKube can create and manage VMs, Networks, LoadBalancers and Volumes.

 ### Creating App credentials